maginth/bistromathique/README.md

 # Bistromathique

-This is a fast calculator (faster than bc on big operation!).
+This is a fast calculator (faster than bc on some big operation!).
 It deal with arbitrary base, arbitrary symbol arithmetic and arbitrary number size.
 It is design for 64 bits architecture yet run pretty fast on 32 bits too.

 Run "make" in a terminal to compile.